 You only have so many hours and you can’t make more of them.
 So use them wisely.

 There are plenty of models that can still be done for low or no cost.
-Building a Print on Demand brand like we’re doing with our eCommerce & Digital Marketing Premium Community is one of those ways.
+Building a Print on Demand brand like we’re doing with our Ultimate eCommerce Premium Community is one of those ways.

 Affiliate marketing is another great way to get involved and learn the business, and it is essentially the exact same thing as dropshipping without any of the negatives listed above.